danielscarvalho/FTT-WAR/README.md

 ```
 ...

-Configure managment apps to ve accessed not only from 127.0.0.1 (localhost):
+Configure managment apps to be accessed not only from 127.0.0.1 (localhost):

 /webapps/manager/META-INF/context.xml<br>
 /webapps/host-manager/META-INF/context.xml